hwthomas/NPlot/README.md

 The extensions here remedy that, and provide full demonstrations of interactive plot surfaces that can be used equally well in Windows or Gtk#, and which maximise the use of common code.

-The intention is also to port the library to Xwt for a more cross-platform experience.
-This will, however, require porting all the drawing routines from System.Drawing to the more Cairo-like facilities of Xwt.
+The library is currently being ported to Xwt for a more cross-platform experience.
+This work has been transferred to a separate repository XwPlot (see github.com/hwthomas/XwPlot).
+Development of the Gtk and Swf platforms will, however, continue here.